 Trycet Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / propoxyphene.
-It is possible that some of the dosage forms included below may not apply to the brand name Trycet.
+Note: This document contains side effect information about acetaminophen / propoxyphene.
+Some of the dosage forms listed on this page may not apply to the brand name Trycet.

 Nervous system side effects of propoxyphene have included dizziness, sedation, stupor, delirium, somnolence, ataxia, coma, syncope, and respiratory depression.
 The sedative effects of propoxyphene have been associated with a 60% increased risk of hip fracture in elderly patients.[Ref]